A New Season for ERCF —And What It Means for You

 We believe God is leading ERCF into a meaningful new chapter, and we would love for you to be part of it.

-Join us this Sunday as we step forward together as a church family.
+Join us this Sunday as we share more about this transition and step forward together as a church family.

-And mark your calendar for June 28, as we take time to celebrate, pray, and commission this next season together.
+And mark your calendar for June 28, as we gather to celebrate, pray, and formally commission this next season together.

 Frequently Asked Questions